ghiliweld/ERC-ME/progress.md

 - I recently decided to learn [Viper](https://vyper.readthedocs.io/en/latest/index.html) so to practice I'll be rewriting my contracts in Viper.

 **19/01/2018**
 - Aaaaand done!
 The contracts have been completely ported to Viper.
 I was able to remove `MyNonFungibleToken.v.py` since it wasn't necessary.
-Please keep in mind that I have not and I don't plan on learning Python formally and the Viper are almost non-existent so the code mostly likely isn't good and probably not even valid Python.
+Please keep in mind that I have not and I don't plan on learning Python formally and the Viper docs are almost non-existent so the code mostly likely isn't good and probably not even valid Python.
 That is all.